argosnothing/nixos-config/modules/README.md

 ### bundles
 * Module bundles that act as system presets, or simply extended configuration on top of a window manager so it does not pollute my host module imports.
   * `modules.nixos.base`
-    * Critically important stuff that each host should at least have
+    * Critically important stuff that each host should at least have (where `modules.nixos.critical` is imported)
   * `modules.nixos.niri-bundle`
     * Niri bundle of my current fav niri setup
 ### utility